saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``[]``

-List of hosts to bypass proxy
+List of hosts to bypass HTTP proxy

 .. note::
     This key does nothing unless proxy_host etc is configured, it does not support any kind of wildcards.